ams/cadr4/README.md

-# cadr
+# cadr4

 Experiments of the third kind...
 This is an attempt at making a faithful and accurate HDL implementation of CADR.
 There will be no attempt at making this synthesizable!